 More than resurrection proof is required.
 There is a more basic, primary, fundamental miracle that must happen first, before you see the miracle of the resurrection.
 It’s the miracle of regeneration.
 The Holy Spirit must cause you to be born again.
 He must give you a new nature, so that you have eyes to see and ears to hear and a heart that will believe and understand.
 It’s that miracle of regeneration that leads to your faith, that leads to your justification by faith, that leads to your conversion.
 That’s what has to take place first.

-They can understand the meaning of his crucifixion and death.
-They can understand the true glory of his resurrected life, as Paul told the Corinthians: “When we speak, we impart a secret and hidden wisdom of God, which God decreed before the ages for our glory.
-None of the rulers of this age understood this, for if they had, they would not have crucified the Lord of Glory, but as it is written, ‘No eye has seen, nor ear heard, nor the heart of man ever imagined what God has prepared for those who love him.’
+They can understand the true glory of his resurrected life, as Paul told the Corinthians, “We, when we speak, we impart a secret and hidden wisdom of God, which God decreed before the ages for our glory.
+None of the rulers of this age understood this, for if they had, they would not have crucified the Lord of Glory, but as it is written, ‘What no eye has seen, nor ear heard, nor the heart of man ever imagined what God has prepared for those who love him.’
 These things God has revealed to us through the Spirit.”

 And it becomes our joy.
-It becomes our bread, our meat, to learn fully so we can do everything Jesus taught and commanded to us.
+It becomes our bread, our meat to learn fully so we can do everything that Jesus caught, taught and commanded to us.
 We can walk in the wisdom of God.
 We can speak about him, show forth the glorious mystery of Christ, talk about this saving Gospel.
 That’s what we get to do.
 That’s our privilege, and that’s the honor that is bestowed upon us.
-That’s the meaning of Christ’s resurrection power and glory, and as Jesus said, “I am the resurrection and the life, and whoever believes in me, though he die, yet shall he live.
+That’s the meaning of Christ’s resurrection power and glory, and as Jesus said, “I am the resurrection and the life.
+Whoever believes in me, though he die, yet shall he live.
 Everyone who lives and believes in me shall never die.”

 The essential question for you, today, on this Resurrection morning, is put to you by Jesus himself.
 “Do you believe this?”
 Do you?
 I pray that you do.
 Let’s bow in prayer.